azhrkhan/Outlook-Chrome-Extension/README.md

-# extensions
+# Outlook Chrome Extension.
-This is a repository for all the extensions
+A small extension to redirect the user to offline outlook.com if available.